Free Printable: Low Carb & Keto Food List

 0So if my room temperature coconut oil is liquid-y, I’m guessing I should refrigerate it for awhile first?

-0Hi Jessica, Yes, you will want to refrigerate the coconut oil until solid.
+0Hi Jessica, Yes, you will want to refrigerate the coconut oil until it’s solid but still soft.

 Mena